OCA/l10n-ecuador/l10n_ec_account_edi/readme/USAGE.md

     Upload your electronic signature in the required .p12 format through the module's configuration settings.
 Ensure that the provided electronic signature is valid and complies with Ecuadorian regulations.

     ```markdown
-    - Navigate to Invoicing > SRI > Electronic Signature Certs.
+    - Navigate to Invoicing > Settings > Ecuadorian SRI > Electronic Signature Certs.
     - Upload your electronic signature file in .p12 format.
     ```